-'Minestra' [mih-NAYS-truh] means 'soup' in Italian, most often a soup of medium thickness, frequently with both meat and vegetables.
+"Minestra" [mih-NAYS-truh] means "soup" in Italian.
+Most often, it refers to a soup of medium thickness, frequently with both meat and vegetables.

-'Minestrone' means 'big soup,' a thick vegetable soup containing pasta and sometimes peas or beans, usually topped with grated Parmesan cheese and hearty enough for a complete meal.
+"Minestrone" means "big soup"!
+It's usually a thick vegetable soup containing pasta and sometimes peas or beans, usually topped with grated Parmesan cheese.
+It's hearty enough for a complete meal!

 That makes my version of minestrone someplace in between.
 It's hearty but tastes light and has just a few calories.
 My notes on a recipe card dated 1999 read, 'Excellent!
 Light!
 Filling!'
 And so it is.

 "I've had this for lunch for five days running and it is fabulous ..." ~ Stephen

 2 leeks, cleaned, cut in half moons (see this photo tutorial about how to clean leeks)